 Even though snow is rarely seen in the majority of Texas, ice is fairly common in the winter months.
 Stock your car with ice scrapers for your windows.
 Consider keeping a snow shovel in your trunk as well.
 Cat litter can also be used to create traction on icy roads to get your vehicle moving again.

 Winter Roadside Safety

 - Accidents rarely come with a warning, so make sure you are always prepared for the worst.
 Headlamps are a great tool, allowing you to work hands free after dark regardless of lighting conditions.

 - In the worst-case scenario that you find yourself stranded overnight or in a remote location, an LED emergency beacon or roadside flares will help alert other drivers of your location.

 - Thin mylar emergency blankets are also useful, but insulated sleeping bags provide more coverage.
 Consider stocking up on both of these.

-After more than 25 years representing personal injury victims in car and motorcycle accidents, the personal injury lawyers at Reyes Browne Reilley has seen the consequences of dangerous driving habits first-hand.
+After more than 30 years representing personal injury victims in car and motorcycle accidents, the Dallas-Fort Worth car accident attorneys at Reyes Browne Reilley has seen the consequences of dangerous driving habits first-hand.
 If you have sustained injuries because of an accident, contact us for a free case review.
 Fill out our form online, or call (214) 526-7900 for your FREE consultation – we will get you on the road to recovery.